 What the Life Insurance Underwriters Will Want To Know

-In getting a better understanding of your condition, if you have Dubin-Johnson Syndrome, and you are applying for life insurance coverage, there is certain information that the life insurance underwriters will want to know.
+In getting a better understanding of your condition, if you have Dubin-Johnson Syndrome, and you are applying for life insurance coverage, there is certain information that the life insurance underwriters will want to know:

 - Do you have any other health conditions?
 The underwriters will also want to know if you have any other health conditions in addition to Dubin-Johnson Syndrome.
 This way, they will be able to get a clearer picture of your overall health history.
 They may also ask you for your family health history as well.

-- Have you had any relevant lab and / or diagnostic testing performed over the past 12 months?
-Having any lab and / or diagnostic testing performed over the past 12 months can help the underwriters in determining your overall health condition, as well as an appropriate premium rate for a policy.
+- Have you had any relevant lab and/or diagnostic testing performed over the past 12 months?
+Having any lab and/or diagnostic testing performed over the past 12 months can help the underwriters in determining your overall health condition, as well as an appropriate premium rate for a policy.
 Therefore, the underwriters may wish to have access to the results of such tests.

-This exam usually only takes about 30 minutes.
+The medical exam usually only takes about 30 minutes.
 During the exam, the paramed will ask you some additional health-related questions.
 He or she will also obtain from you a blood and a urine sample.

 How Much Will Your Policy Cost If You Have Dubin-Johnson Syndrome